chelseavalentine/Notes/NagiosCore.md

 * uses interleaving & inter-check delays to prevent all checks occurring/being scheduled at once and overloading the system
   - interleaving: checking every k service, and making multiple passes until they're all checked

-* there're 2 types of events: ones that can be run in parralel, and those that can't
+* there're 2 types of events: ones that can be run in parallel, and those that can't
   - Nagios has an event called a __reaper__ that'll reads plugins' status in the message queue
     + Nagios doesn't process the status until the service reaper processes it